HorizenOfficial/evm-documentation/docs/build.md

 This section shows how *__Truffle__* is used for implementing the smart contract examples.

-## Building Smart Contract: Using Truffle
+## Building Smart Contracts: Using Truffle

 Use Truffle to create and deploy smart contracts.
 Truffle is a development environment where you can develop smart contracts with its built-in testing framework, smart contract compilation, deployment, and interactive console.